thebigfilecom/thebigfile-com-dev/blog/features/new-webassembly-instumentation.md

 Whereas the old instrumentation treats all instructions as equal in terms of cost, the actual cost of an instruction depends on its type.
 For example, division is more expensive than addition, so, even if the number of Wasm instructions is the same, it would be fair to charge more for divisions.

-Also, charging equally for all the instructions poses a great challenge for the Internet Computer scheduler.
+Also, charging equally for all the instructions poses a great challenge for the BigFile scheduler.
 To be deterministic, it tries to schedule the same number of instructions per round.
 If most of those instructions happen to be “light”, the round finishes earlier, while if most of the instructions are “heavy”, users might observe unexpected delays.

 ## New instrumentation algorithm
 To address problem 1 (over-estimation) and problem 2 (performance) a new instrumentation algorithm was proposed for voting through the NNS.
 It properly detects the basic blocks (“straight-line code”) and reduces the number of memory accesses.